Why has Goldman Sachs downgraded IT giants TCS, Infosys, and Tech Mahindra, while upgrading Wipro

 "We are already seeing some pressures on the margin across companies.
 The hiring numbers across the industry have been quite mute in the recent times.
 All these things point to the fact that business momentum in the IT sector is somewhat stalling," he noted.

+Moreover, according to the earnings report released in the first quarter of the financial year 2022-23, Indian IT companies reported lower than expected profits.
+This has led to margin pressures and slashing of performance pay in many companies in the first quarter.

-This is how Goldman Sachs updated its stance on Indian IT companies:
+How Goldman Sachs updated its stance on Indian IT companies

 Infosys